 Eva the German Shepherd’s first family did not take care of her properly and never made any time for her.
 They ended up dumping her at a high kill shelter.
 There was little to no expectancy she would survive.
 Luckily, the German Shepherd Rescue of Los Angeles stepped in before it was too late.
 Felicia saw Eva at the rescue and knew they had a connection.
 Eva realized that this family was much different–one where she was actually loved and cared for, one where she could be confident and secure and could even play with toys like a normal dog.
 While her story might have started off rough, Eva now has home where she will be forever loved.

 10. Frightened Matted Dog Learns To Love

 Skipper was found with so much matted hair that you couldn’t even see his face.
 He was unfamiliar with how to play with a toy, how to interact with humans, and how to just be a normal dog.
-After two months of rehabilitation, the Best Friends Animal Society, Skipper became a whole new dog.
+After two months of rehabilitation with Best Friends Animal Society, Skipper became a whole new dog.
 You wouldn’t even know what he had been through.
-Lots of playing showed his true bubbly personality.
+Lots of playing showed his true, bubbly personality.
 After seeing Skipper, his owner fell in love with him immediately and knew they would be the perfect match.
-Now Skipper has a beautiful home where he loves to play, cuddle, and love.
+Now, Skipper has a beautiful home where he loves to play, cuddle, and love.
 He finally has the chance to live the life of a normal happy dog.

 Do you have a heartwarming adoption story?
 Let us know and leave a comment below!